Samardzija bounces back, Giants beat Dodgers 5-4

 Bochy’s record against Los Angeles improved to 219-204 in stints as manager of the Giants and San Diego Padres.

-Clayton Kershaw (13-5) lost his third straight start for the Dodgers, whose four-game winning streak ended.
+Kershaw (13-5) lost his third straight start for the first time since 2015 for the Dodgers, whose four-game winning streak ended.

+“There’s a lot of excuses I can come up with in my head,” Kershaw said.
+“Just need to pitch better.”

 The Dodgers pulled to 5-4 with two outs in the ninth on A.J.
 Pollock’s third homer of the game, a towering shot to left field on the first pitch from closer Will Smith.
 They have 253 homers on the season, already a NL record.

 Smith walked pinch-hitter Russell Martin to put the tying run on base.

-Smith struck out catcher Will Smith to end the game and earn his second save.
+Smith then struck out catcher Will Smith to end the game and earn his second save.

+“I’m sure we’ll cross paths in our career a couple more times, so we’ll see who wins the Will Smith battle,” Smith the catcher said.
-Samardzija (10-11) bounced back from his worst outing of the season.
-He allowed three runs and five hits while striking out three and walking none.

-Samardzija gave up six earned runs over 5 1/3 innings against San Diego last weekend.
+Samardzija (10-11) allowed three runs and five hits while striking out three and walking none in his previous outing.
+He gave up six earned runs over 5 1/3 innings against San Diego last weekend.

 Like Samardzija, Kershaw was coming off a disappointing outing.
+Last weekend at Arizona, Kershaw gave up five earned runs and five hits in five innings.

-The three-time Cy Young Award winner exited after four innings in his shortest start of the season.
+The three-time Cy Young Award winner exited after four-plus innings and 99 pitches in his shortest start of the season.
 He gave up three runs and seven hits — second-most of the season — struck out six and walked three.

+Kershaw needed 17 minutes to get out of a bases-loaded jam in the first.

+“I could see his frustration early, couldn’t get into a rhythm,” Dodgers manager Dave Roberts said.
+“It was a grind for him.”

 Kershaw was pulled after a leadoff single to Austin Slater and a walk to Kevin Pillar.

-He spoke briefly to manager Dave Roberts before leaving the mound.
+He spoke briefly to Roberts before leaving the mound.
 Kershaw reached the dugout and, in a rare display of emotion, kicked the cooler under the bench, and then tossed his glove and cap before heading into the clubhouse.

-For the second straight game, Kershaw failed to last at least five innings.
-Last weekend at Arizona, he gave up five earned runs and five hits in five innings.

 Dylan Floro came on and got Evan Longoria on a groundout to first before loading the bases on an intentional walk to Buster Posey.
 Pinch-hitter Mike Yastrzemski hit a two-run double to deep center field.
 After another intentional walk to Brandon Belt, Dubón hit a two-run RBI single, extending the Giants’ lead to 5-1.